tqre/archlive/README.md

 # Live Arch Linux, saltstack ready

+Customised Live ISO creation.
+Different scripts for masters & minions.

 I'm using Arch Linux as my working environment, haven't tested on other distros.
 Work in progress!

 #### Preferred method:
-Use Arch Linux in a virtual environment, clone the repo, run the script, learn the dance, buy the shirt.
+- Use Arch Linux in a virtual environment

-Customized Live Arch Linux ISO creation automation.
-2 different ISOs: salt-master & salt minion
+- clone the repo
+- run the script (build_minion or build_master)
+- learn the dance, buy the shirt...

-References:
+#### References:

 https://git.archlinux.org/archiso.git/tree/